coredns/unbound/README.md

 ## Description

 Via *unbound* you can perform recursive queries to the internet.
 Unbound uses DNSSEC by default when resolving *and* it returns those records (DNSKEY, RRSIG, NSEC and NSEC3) back to the clients.
+This also implies that OPT RR in the original request is not reflected upstream.

 The internal answer cache of Unbound is disabled, so you may want to use the *cache* plugin.